-If you take olanzapine only at bedtime and you forget to take it, skip the missed dose and continue with your regular schedule the next day.
+If you take quetiapine only in the evening or at bedtime and you forget to take it, skip the missed dose and continue with your regular schedule the next day.
 Do NOT double your next dose.
-If you take it more than once a day, take the missed dose as soon as possible.
+If you take quetiapine more than once a day, take the missed dose as soon as possible.
 However, if it is almost time for your next dose (e.g., within 4 hours), skip the missed dose and continue with your regular schedule.
 Do NOT double your next dose.